23manuel/23manuel/README.md

 ---

 ### 🧪 Current Projects & Experiments:
+- Consumer Insights on Cooking Oil Health Score
+- PTNS-Surviving Naija *(in progress)*
 - Kenya Elections Data Exploration *(in progress)*
-- Sales & Inventory Logic Simulator
-- Feedback-to-Insight Visual Dashboard

 > Most of what I build here is self-initiated — just a guy learning by doing and keeping it real.